k3s-io/k3s-root/README.md

 sudo rm -r artifacts/ dist/
 ```

+The default way of building this project is through container using dapper.
+If you want to tinker and have more control over the build process, it is more practical to use Vagrant with the existing Vagrantfile

 ## Upgrading to new buildroot version

 To upgrade to a new buildroot version, you must follow 4 steps:

 1 - Modify the BUILDROOT_VERSION in scripts/download

 2 - Check what is the busybox version in the new buildroot package.
 Then, upgrade the package/busybox.config by cloning the [busybox project](https://github.com/mirror/busybox) and then:
 ```
 git checkout $busybox_version